cloudmesh-community/fa18-523-67/notebook.md

 * Began writing for the papers that are due for the course
 * Identified topic for main project
 * Began research on the topic
+* Completed the "Intro to cloud computing" lecture

 # Week 10/5/18 - 10/11/18